 1924 The Hambleton Stand is built and the racecourse reopens on 8th August by ex Dragoon Guards Officer, Brigadier -General Loftus Bates.

-1940 The St Ledger was run at Thirsk (called the Yorkshire St Ledger) and won by TURKHAN ridden by the legendary Gordon Richards and owned by the Aga Khan.
+1940 The St Leger was run at Thirsk (called the Yorkshire St Leger) and won by TURKHAN ridden by the legendary Gordon Richards and owned by the Aga Khan.

 1967 Thirsk's Tatterstalls (1967 stand) and family stand were built.